Welcome to the Base 10 family!

 If you would like to have an idea of what the children will be up to this year, the following link will give you access to the National Curriculum for Year 4.
 Take a deep breath and dive in!

 This is the bedrock of a good education, and I can not stress how important it is.
 Children should read everyday.
 In Base 10 I expect to see at least five reading diary entries each week which are rewarded with an entry into a raffle.
 Two of these entries should be by an adult.
 All of the children in Base 10 love reading to an adult, and it would help them if you let them read to you too.
 I have sent home a guide to the questions you can ask the children as they read, if you haven't received one I've got a pile of them here looking for a good home.

 P.E is every Tuesday and Friday.
 Weather permitting it is usually outdoors.
 It is a good idea if P.E kits are in school from Monday to Friday as we sometimes have last minute opportunities to stretch those legs and ramp up the fitness levels.
 The school P.E uniform consists of a white t-shirt, black or blue jumper/sweatshirt, black or blue shorts/joggers and trainers/plimsolls.

 Below is a statutory list of the spellings the children must learn by the end of year 4.
-Of course these are not the only words we will teach the children to spell accurately!
+These are not the only words we will teach the children to spell accurately.